User Guide

 Transactions

-It is important to preserve the integrity of the database.
-If multiple database operations only make sense as a single unit, then they must be placed in a transaction.
-These classes help you implement transactions :
+It's important to preserve the integrity of the database.
+If multiple database operations only make sense as a single unit, then they should be placed in a transaction.
+These classes help you implement transactions: See RoleDAO for an example of using TxTemplate and DbTx.

 Distributed Transactions

 Distributed transactions refer to transactions that span not only multiple operations, but multiple database vendors as well.
 WEB4J has no API related specifically to distributed transactions.
 However, if UserTransaction is available in your environment, then it can certainly be used.
 It's just that WEB4J classes are not currently able to help you with their implementation.
-(If you think WEB4J should help with distributed transactions, please send a note of gentle encouragement.)

 Connections and Multiple Databases

 You need to tell WEB4J how to get database connections.
 You do that by providing an implementation of the ConnectionSource interface.
 The Fish & Chips Club has an example implementation that uses container connection pools for three separate databases.
-It is easy to use more than one database with your application.
+It's easy to use more than one database with your application.

 The database names defined by ConnectionSource are used in your application as prefixes to identify which database a given operation is intended for.
-These prefixes are used in two places : in .sql files and in the corresponding SqlId fields (see above).
+These prefixes are used in two places: in .sql files and in the corresponding SqlId fields (see above).

-An entry in an .sql file versus the default database looks like this (block name has no prefix) :
+An entry in an .sql file versus the default database looks like this (block name has no prefix):

 ADD_COMMENT {